- In Lao PDR, 96% of people --predominantly women – rely heavily on solid biomass for cooking and heating.

 The Challenge and Approach

 Changing cooking practices in Lao PDR and across the globe can yield significant health and environmental benefits.
 Worldwide, three billion people rely on solid fuels for cooking and heating.
-According to the World Health Organization (WHO), household air pollution from cooking kills 4 million people every year—more than the number of deaths from malaria and tuberculosis combined—and sickens millions more from lung and heart diseases.
-National data ranks respiratory diseases as the number one cause of death in Lao PDR, which is linked to early and long-life exposure to toxic gases from cookstoves — lighting a wood burning cookstove is equivalent to smoking 400 cigarettes.[i]
+According to the World Health Organization (WHO), household air pollution from cooking kills 4 million people every year - more than the number of deaths from malaria and tuberculosis combined - and sickens millions more from lung and heart diseases.
+National data rank respiratory diseases as the number one cause of death in Lao PDR.
+These are linked to early and long-life exposure to toxic gases from cookstoves, among other causes.
+A typical wood-burning cookstove emits 300-400 cigarettes worth of smoke an hour into the environment around the stove[i].
 Black carbon, one of the primary emissions sources from traditional cookstoves, is also an important contributor to global climate change.
 Residential solid fuel burning accounts for 25% of global black carbon emissions, of which 84% is from households in developing countries.
 In Southeast Asia, half of black carbon emissions comes from cookstoves.

 Figure 1 | Building a Market for Super Clean Cook Stoves in Lao PDR through RBF